micene09/scarlett/README.md

 **cacheClearByKey(cacheKey: `string`)**

-Clears every cache entry in a `RestClient` instance context, matching withe provided `cacheKey`.
+Clears every cache entry in a `RestClient` instance context, matching with the provided `cacheKey`.

 **cacheClear()**